Back to SwitchBot Guides

 Improve WiFi Signal and Assign Static IP

 If the hub is far from your router, move it closer or add a WiFi extender.
 A weak signal causes frequent disconnections.
-Additionally, in your router's DHCP settings, find the Hub 2 and assign it a reserved/static IP address.
+Also, in your router's DHCP settings, find the Hub 2 and assign it a reserved/static IP address.
 This prevents the hub from losing its connection during IP renewals.

 5